tethysplatform/tethys/docs/tutorials/getting_started/intermediate.rst

     $ git clone https://github.com/tethysplatform/tethysapp-dam_inventory.git
     $ cd tethysapp-dam_inventory
     $ git checkout beginner-solution
-    $ t
-    (tethys)$ python setup.py develop

 1. Forms and User Input
 =======================

-HTML forms are the primary mechanism for retrieving input from users of your app.
-In the next few sections, you'll learn how to create forms in your template and process the data submitted through the form in your controller.
-We'll create a form for adding new dams to the inventory.
+HTML forms are the primary mechanism for obtaining input from users of your app.
+In the next few sections, you'll learn how to create forms in the template and process the data submitted through the form in the controller.
+For this example, we'll create a form for adding new dams to the inventory.

 a.
 Add a form to the Add Dam page by modifying the ``templates/dam_inventory/add_dam.html`` template as follows: